English school board enrollment increases as children move from the Elementary to Secondary Level

 The proportion of Ottawa high school students meeting provincial test standards remains above the Ontario average

-In relation to the grade 9 applied math test, Ottawa students were at the same level as the province, with 44% meeting the provincial standard.
-Academic math performance in Ottawa’s grade 9 students is higher than the provincial average at 88%.
+In relation to the grade 9 applied math test, Ottawa students were slightly above the provincial level, with 50% meeting the provincial standard.
+Academic math performance in Ottawa’s grade 9 students is also higher than the provincial average at 89%.

-The proportion of grade 10 public school students in Ottawa whose mother tongue is not the language of instruction is notably higher than the provincial average.
-While the proportion who have special education needs is modestly higher.
+The proportion of grade 10 public school students in Ottawa whose mother tongue is not the language of instruction is notably higher than the provincial average, whereas the proportion who have special education needs is slightly higher.

 - Education Quality and Accountability Office.
 Latest Results.
 Accessed August 1, 2018.

-Based on a limited sample, significant differences in income profiles of schools affect literacy more than math
+Based on a limited sample, differences in income profiles of schools appear to affect literacy and math scores

-It is interesting to compare performance on standardized provincial testing between schools with high numbers of students living in low income households, and schools with low numbers -- in this case, one school with the highest proportion and one with the lowest proportion from each Ottawa’s four school boards.
+It is interesting to compare performance on standardized provincial testing between schools with high numbers of students living in low income households, and schools with low numbers — in this case, one school with the highest proportion and one with the lowest proportion from each of Ottawa’s four school boards.

-Also notable are the significant differences in performance among the four schools with high low-income populations, with a spread of over 20 points on math and close to 30 points on literacy.
-In fact, the highest number of students meeting Grade 9 math standard -- 92% -- was achieved by one of these four schools.
-However, the proportion of low-income students in that school was 20%, compared to 32% and 37% for the other low-income schools in the sample; and 20% is in fact very close to the provincial average.
+Also notable are the differences in performance among the four schools with high low-income populations, with a spread of nearly 20 points on math and over 30 points on literacy.
+In fact, the highest number of students meeting Grade 9 math standard — 93% — was achieved by one of these four schools.
+However, the proportion of low-income students in that school was 24%, compared to 30-34% for the other low-income schools in the sample; and 20% is in fact very close to the provincial average.